Understanding Food Cravings: 6 Key Reasons Explained

 So you are “good” the whole day.

-You restrict your calories, you don’t eat anything “bad”, and you even work out.
+You restrict your calories, don’t eat anything “bad,” and you even work out.

-But by the end of the day you feel so deprived that you can’t help but to get chocolate cravings and overeat.
+But by the end of the day, you feel so deprived that you can’t help but get chocolate cravings and overeat.

-You feel like you’ve been good all day, so now you deserve a treat!
+You feel good all day, so now you deserve a treat!

 And what better way to reward yourself than with some sugary, fatty, fried foods!